apache/spark/docs/job-scheduling.md

 ### Resource Allocation Policy

-On a high level, Spark should relinquish executors when they are no longer used and acquire executors when they are needed.
+At a high level, Spark should relinquish executors when they are no longer used and acquire executors when they are needed.
 Since there is no definitive way to predict whether an executor that is about to be removed will run a task in the near future, or whether a new executor that is about to be added will actually be idle, we need a set of heuristics to determine when to remove